 Fibroids are the most common cause of hysterectomy, which involves removal of the uterus.
 There are almost 600,000 hysterectomies performed in US annually.
 Uterine fibroids are responsible for half of them.

 Hysterectomy involves surgical removal of uterus.
 Sometime it also involves the removal of the ovaries and fallopian tubes.
 Most hysterectomies are performed by the abdominal route since the fibroids may grow to be quite large.
 But vaginal hysterectomies are also possible.

 Hysterectomy is a major operation and generally considered as a safe one.
-But some of the hysterectomy side effects include blood clots, excessive bleeding, infection and damage to organs caused during surgery.
+But some of the complications associated with hysterectomy include blood clots, excessive bleeding, infection and damage to organs caused during surgery.
 There are rarely major complications after hysterectomy but are possible.
 One of the major hysterectomy side effects is a long period of recovery.
 There is an average of 6-8 weeks of recovery period until you return to your routine.

 The intent of this article is to provide details about hysterectomy and type of hysterectomy surgeries that are available today.
 However, we believe only in the natural treatment of fibroids.
 Because that’s the only way fibroids can be treated permanently.
 Hysterectomy shall only be opted in case of last option when all other support methods are exhausted.